Us Weekly: History

 Us was launched as a fortnightly publication in 1977 by the New York Times Company.
 The magazine lost money before turning its first profit in 1980.
 It was sold later that year to Macfadden Media.
 It was acquired by Jann Wenner in 1985 and is a part of Wenner Media LLC, which also publishes Rolling Stone and Men's Journal.
 In 1991, Us became a monthly publication.

 In 1999, the company announced plans to shift the Us publication schedule from monthly to weekly.
 The shift coincided with a change in style from industry news and reviews to a celebrity-focused news magazine.
 The move was a response to several market forces, including the success of Time, Inc.'s Entertainment Weekly and People magazines.
 Wenner expressed his intention to keep Us "celebrity-friendly" in contrast with the more gossipy character of its competitors.
 He told The New York Times: "We will be nice to celebrities.
 A lot of my friends are in the entertainment business."
 The publication focuses on celebrity fashion as well as Hollywood gossip.
 Kelli Delaney, current New York designer for Members Only, formerly served as fashion director of the publication (1992–95).
 The change took effect in March 2000.

 In February 2001, Wenner partnered with The Walt Disney Company.
 Bonnie Fuller worked as editor-in-chief of the publication from 2002 to 2003.
 She redesigned the title, creating the modern celebrity newsweekly.
 She created such signature sections as "Stars Are Just Like Us."
 In July 2003, Janice Min took over as editor in chief with Victoria Lasdon Rose as publisher, and Michael Steele as executive editor.
 Steele took over for Min in 2009.
 Melanie Bromley served as the magazine's West Coast bureau chief from 2007 to 2012.

 In August 2006, Wenner Media re-acquired Disney's 50 percent stake, making the publication once again fully owned and operated by Wenner Media.
 In 2017, the publication was sold to American Media, Inc. American Media, Inc. (AMI) became A360media in October 2020 and then merged with the McClatchy local news and information company to operate as the McClatchy Media Company (MCC) as of December 2024.

+In April 2026, close to half of the magazine's 50 person staff were laid off, including the entire social media team and the Spanish-language team.
+It's New York headquarters was also shuttered, with all staff working virtually moving forward.